 The best website we found about Dunbar is the University of Dayton’s at http://www.libraries.wright.edu/special/dunbar/.
-It lets you jump easily from one work of his to another, page to page, see whatever you select in full text, and maybe even listen to ones with sound, spoken by a professor at the University of Dayton.
+It lets you jump easily from one work of his to another, page to page, see whatever you select in full text, and even listen to ones with sound, recorded and spoken by a professor at the University of Dayton.

 With or without sound, the words live on today, capturing the era of the son of freed enslaved persons, a friend of Frederick Douglass, and the young man who became a published poet at the age of 14.
 Once published, he influenced a wide range of writers from Langston Hughes to Maya Angelou.
 Though he passed away at a young age, his impact on the national conscience on matters of racial justice has never subsided.

 Read more about Frederick Douglass here: Frederick Douglass House in DC.

-Read about Maya Angelou here: https://authoradventures.org/trails/by-state/arkansas/angelou-maya.
+Read about Maya Angelou here: Maya Angelou in Arkansas.